RashedRifat/AndroidDevelopmentPractice/README.md

+On hiatus until my other projects in app development are completed.
+Est time: 01/01/2021

 # Android Development Practice

 This is a refrence repository dedicated to projects and experiments related to Android App Development.
 Each project folder within this repo contains a working Android App with barebone features, usually testing a single aspect of Android Studio. **This repo roughly follows the CodeLab notebooks associated with Google's Associate Android Developer course.**